lucasvillarinho/nofy/README.md

-# 📬 nofy

 <p align="center"><img src="docs/images/logo.png" alt="nofylogo logo" width="400" ></p>

-A versatile, zero-dependencies library for sending notifications to popular services such as Slack, Discord, Resend, and more
+📬 nofy is a versatile, zero-dependencies library for sending notifications to popular services such as Slack, Discord, Resend, and more.

 ## Development